Do you want to know the difference between a pizza pan and a stone? Do you also feel less confident in picking one?

 - It might be heavy and thus difficult to handle.

-Doubtlessly, the taste is the prime need of all pizza lovers.
+Doubtlessly, taste is the prime need of all pizza lovers.
 So, everyone seeks a tool that can mimic the taste of the restaurants.

 You might see the pizza pan winning the competition, among other factors.
 But when it comes to the taste, the pizza stone cuts the other baking tools, including the pans.